Introducing the HackerOne Champion Program and Our First Champion of the Quarter

 Why Erika is Champion of the Quarter

-Erika’s story is about a leadership mindset that treats trust as something you earn with customers, not something you ask them to grant you.
+Erika’s story reflects a leadership mindset that treats trust as something you earn with customers, not something you assume.

-That mindset is what the HackerOne Champion Program exists to recognize: security leaders who share openly, lead through hard moments, and help raise the bar for others along the way.
-That’s what a Champion looks like.
+That’s what the HackerOne Champion Program is built to recognize: security leaders who share candidly, lead through complexity, and raise the bar for the broader community.